oneapi-src/oneDNN/rfcs/20210519-single-pass-bnorm/README.md

 performed.
 Therefore LN's performance may benefit from using the new formula for calculating mean & variance.

 ## Validation

+### Frameworks
 New formula was tested with RN50 and it trained to SotA.
 Further tests with broader set of topologies are needed.
 Until such tests are performed, new formula should be optionally available but disabled by default.
 The point of this request is to make new formula available for further validation, while external customers can keep using the old and proven formula.

+### Benchdnn
+In case of experimental build benchdnn accuracy check should be updated to make sure there is no false-positive issues.

+### Regular validation
+Regular validation should be extended to cover experimental builds.

 ## References